 It’s been nine months since I’ve published a post.

 You see, blogging was once a small hobby, a virtual diary to store my memories, my creations and my most happiest moments of those I cared for most.
-Yet somehow (with no regrets, of course) this blog began to grow an audience from those like yourself who lived vicariously through the words of my experiences which is why I held back for so long.
+Yet somehow (with no regrets, of course) this blog began to grow an audience from those like yourself who live vicariously through the words of my experiences which is why I held back for so long.
 Let me explain…

 To catch you up to speed, the blog began during my 3rd year of what was a good relationship.
 Unwillingly, I moved from a comfortable home in Bayside, Queens to Manhattan for my partner’s career.
 A year later things between he and I didn’t work and we split by the end of 2014.
 As they say, sh*t happens… life goes on.
 As a result of the split, I moved back to Astoria, Queens with family for a year before making the decision to leave New York for good.

-If you know me personally, you may already know if there’s one thing I enjoy most, it’s that I truly enjoy making food/desserts for others, even more than for myself.
+If you know me personally, you may already know, if there’s one thing I enjoy most, it’s that I truly enjoy making food and desserts for others, even more than for myself.
 Therefore, for a long time, the loss of my relationship hit hard because I was dependent on having my other half to share my creations with and the support from someone who truly understood what managing the blog entailed (by the way, it’s much more than what meets the eye).
 To make matters worse on top of the loss of a 5-year relationship, I had no choice but to leave two of my precious loves, my fur babies: Chocolate and Grizz-Lee to stay with him.

 You may recall the changes I went through during my last year of 2015 living in New York.
 I blinded myself with chaos.
 A distraction to mask the reality of what I was running from.
 I kept myself busy, accepting contracts one after another, taking on jobs up till the night before my morning flight to Arizona.
 This was all to mask the pain I desperately tried to avoid from the loss of my dogs, my belongings and the lifestyle I once lived.
 Thing is, at some point when my surroundings finally settled, the pain I was running from eventually came back and slapped me in the face.
 There was no running from it any longer.
-I faced depression.
+There it was, I faced depression.

 For the first time, I am revealing a side that I not only find extremely personal, but difficult to discuss.
 It took SO much effort to get here; to explain why I was gone for so long.
 I am certain I struggled with depression during my last year in NY which has progressed into an entirely new level but I simply cannot hide my true self any longer from what I enjoy, blogging.
 After accepting the reality of what was happening, I am presently working on the issue and only hope that if you were once a loyal reader of URBAN BAKES that you may bare with me, as I try to get my life and mind in order.
 And by no means, do I share this to gain pity or sympathy.
 This is real life, and I use my blog as a form of an outlet to express what I am going through.
 I only hope that you understand and if you are or have had a similar experience and want to share your story, I’d love to read about it. [ ; ]